jaypipes/articles/db/uuid-vs-integer.md

 type choices on that unfortunate situation as well!

 The benchmark script was written in Lua and is [included](uuid-vs-integer/brick-and-mortar.lua) in this article repository for anyone to take a look at and critique.
+If you find errors, please create an [issue](https://github.com/jaypipes/articles/issues) on Github and/or submit a pull request with a fix and I will re-run anything as needed and publish errata accordingly.

 ### DB configuration